Golaghat Convention: History

-Continued for six long years until 15 August 1985 when it culminated with signing of Assam Accord, led to a realization of constitutional, legislative and administrative safeguards. for Assam among the participants and Assamese citizens, resulting the Golaghat Convention.
+It continued for six long years until 15 August 1985, when it culminated with the signing of the Assam Accord.
+This led to a realization of constitutional, legislative and administrative safeguards for Assam, among the participants and Assamese citizens, resulting in the Golaghat Convention.

-The convention held for 2 days, highlighted the regional aspirations that emerged out of the Assam Movement and formally recorded as part of the Assam Accord and emphasized the need to consolidate political power in Assam's politics by instituting a major regional political party.
+The convention was held for 2 days, highlighting the regional aspirations that emerged out of the Assam Movement and formally recorded as part of the Assam Accord.
+It emphasized the need to consolidate political power in Assam's politics by instituting a major regional political party.
 Thus, AASU transformed itself into Asom Gana Parishad (AGP) on 14 October 1985 in Golaghat.
 AASU's President Prafulla Kumar Mahanta was elected as the President of the AGP.
-Smaller parties and organisations such as Asom Jatiyabadi Dal, Purbanchaliya Loka Parishad and Asam Sahitya Sabha regrouped with the AGP.
+Smaller parties and organisations such as Asom Jatiyabadi Dal, Purbanchaliya Loka Parishad, and Asam Sahitya Sabha regrouped with the AGP.
 The AGP swept the 1985 Assembly elections, thereby forming the government in Assam that year.

 Principles

 The base for the electoral realignment, leading to the formation of AGP in this convention, was set up via the principles of Assam Movement of 1979–85.
 Thus, the core principles of the convention were, but not limited to the following: